-"Disability" as defined under the LTIP means, as determined by the Compensation Committee in its discretion exercised in good faith, a physical or mental condition of the NEO that would entitle him or her to payment of disability income payments under the Company's or the Partnership's or one of its subsidiaries' long-term disability insurance policy or plan for employees as then in effect; or in the event that an NEO is not covered, for whatever reason, under the Company's or the Partnership's or one of its subsidiaries' long-term disability insurance policy or plan for employees or the Company's or the Partnership's or one of its subsidiaries' long-term disability insurance policy, "Disability" means a total and permanent disability within the meaning of Section 22(e)(3) of the Code; provided, however, that if a Disability constitutes a payment event with respect to any Award which provides for the deferral of compensation and is subject to section 409A of the Code, then, to the extent required to comply with section 409A of the Code, the NEO must also be considered "disabled" within the meaning of section 409A(a)(2)(C) of the Code.
+"Disability" as defined under the LTIP means, as determined by the Compensation Committee in its discretion exercised in good faith, a physical or mental condition of the NEO that would entitle him or her to payment of disability income payments under the Company's or the Partnership's or one of its subsidiaries' long-term disability insurance policy or plan for employees as then in effect; or in the event that an NEO is not covered, for whatever reason, under the Company's or the Partnership's or one of its subsidiaries' long-term disability insurance policy or plan for employees as then in effect; or in the event that an NEO is not covered, for whatever reason, under the Company's or the Partnership's or one of its subsidiaries' long-term disability insurance policy or plan for employees or the Company or the Partnership or one of its subsidiaries does not maintain such a long-term disability insurance policy, "Disability" means a total and permanent disability within the meaning of Section 22(e)(3) of the Code; provided, however, that if a Disability constitutes a payment event with respect to any award which provides for the deferral of compensation and is subject to section 409A of the Code, then, to the extent required to comply with section 409A of the Code, the NEO must also be considered "disabled" within the meaning of section 409A(a)(2)(C) of the Code.
 A determination of Disability may be made by a physician selected or approved by the Compensation Committee and, in this respect, NEOs shall submit to an examination by such physician upon request by the Compensation Committee.